usernamenenad/Reinforcement-Learning-Course/homework4/README.md

 the system is *controllable* - yet if cart has some low mass, acting with $1.0N$ of force can lead to undesired behaviour and *non-controllable* system, if the sampling time is long.
 Shorter sampling time will assure us that we can control any system.
 Of course, we have to mention that we're *terminating the episode* after the pole angle is outside the $(-20^{\circ}, 20^{\circ})$ interval, or if the cart is outside the $(-5.0, 5.0)$ interval.
-Conclusion is that *we need to picksufficently small sampling time in order to properly control the system with desired control values*.
+Conclusion is that *we need to pick sufficently small sampling time in order to properly control the system with desired control values*.

 Here, the *SARSA* algorithm is implemented. *SARSA* algorithm updates the *state-action values* $Q$ by using the update formula